Disturbing the Peace

 In most states, the person's conduct must have been on purpose (willful) or with bad intent (malicious).
-It is not enough that a person engaged in conduct that merely annoyed, harassed, or embarrassed another person.
-If fighting was involved, it must have been unlawful, and not in self-defense or to protect someone.
+It is not enough that a person engaged in conduct that merely annoyed, harassed, or embarrassed someone else.
+If fighting was involved, it must have been unlawful, and not in self-defense or the defense of others.

-To determine guilt, a court will look at the particular circumstances of each case.
+To determine guilt, courts look at the particular circumstances of each case.
 Some of the factors a judge may consider include the location, time, place, words, actions, and the person spoken to or touched (for example, a police officer, teacher, student, relative or passerby).

-Common actions that do not constitute disturbing the peace may include:
+Common actions that do not constitute disturbing the peace can include: